puppetlabs/trapperkeeper-webserver-jetty9/README.md

 the ring handler will be added to the default server.
 Calling the two-argument version or leaving out `:server-id` will not work in a multiserver set-up if no default server is specified.

-The second optional argument is `:enable-trailing-slash-redirect`.
-When set to `true`, all requests made to the endpoint at which the ring-handler was registered will, if no trailing slash is present, redirect it to the same URL with a trailing slash.
-This will not happen if this option is set to `false`, which is the default behavior.
+The second optional argument is `:redirect-and-add-trailing-slash`.
+When set to `true`, all requests made to the endpoint at which the ring-handler was registered will, if no trailing slash is present, return a 302 redirect response to the same URL but with a trailing slash added.
+If the option is set to `false`, no redirect will occur, and the request will be routed through to the registered handler.
+This option defaults to `false`.

 Here's an example of how to use the `:WebserverService`: